tiago-xavier-braga/Bin2-Dec/README.md

 # Bin2Dec

-This is project I developed with base in repository [App-Ideas](https://github.com/florinpop17/app-ideas).
+This is the project that I developed based in repository [App-Ideas](https://github.com/florinpop17/app-ideas).

 **Tier:** 1-Beginner